Blog

 2. Define Measurable Metrics

 Now that you have the KPIs, how will you measure them?
-Common vendor score card metrics include:
+Common scorecard metrics used by procurement teams include:

 • Order fulfillment rates and backorder handling